Get In Touch

 • Surfaces and Materials: These spaces must have smooth, non-porous, and non-shedding surfaces.
 Hazardous particles should not be able to accumulate in walls or hard-to-reach areas.
 As a result, walls, floors, and ceilings should be easy to clean.
 Also, such surfaces should be strong enough to withstand frequent cleaning and exposure to powerful cleaning supplies.

-• Lighting and Noise Control: A sufficient amount of lighting is important for safe operations, and noise should be minimized to make the environment safe and comfortable.
+• Lighting and Noise Control: A sufficient amount of lighting needs to be present for safe operations, and noise should be minimized to make the environment safe and comfortable.

 • Airflow Requirements: Controlled airflow prevents the spread of dangerous particles.
 To achieve this, cleanrooms use typically high-efficiency particulate air (HEPA) filters.